Tushar981/Magic-Project/README.md

 # Magic-Project
-This is Magic Project which contain Zomato Home Page.
+This is Magic Project which contain Zomato Home Page Using HTML and CSS.